Marketcloud/marketcloud-android-sdk/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## HTTPS##
+Right now, the https protocol is not available.
+It will be released soon.

 ###### Additional ######